ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 Defining a generator function is like defining a normal function, but it uses `yield` to get one value at one time rather than `return`, when we call a generator function, it returns a generator object without actually excuting the body of the function, we can call the generator function succssively, it resumes excution from where it last yielded a value, this allows to continue generating values from where if previously left off.

+_Example of How a Generator Function Works:_

 **Generator Expression**

+_Example of How a Generator Expression Works:_

+**What's the Benefit of Using Generators?**

 ## Decorator